sherweb/ngx-materialize/.github/ISSUE_TEMPLATE/Bug_report.md

+---
+name: Issue report
+about: Create a report to help us improve

+---

 <!-- Before opening an issue here make sure, that you have read the template completly through -->

 When asking general "how to" questions: